We’ve all experienced it.

-Curious, and probably a bit befuddled, you go to their feed to see images of them boasting about how their new hair/skin/fitness regime has transformed their life, and how they are absolutely loving being a boss babe ‘business owner’ who is ‘working from their smartphone’ and living a lux life just by recommending ‘products that they already use’ to their family and friends.
+Curious, you go to their feed to see images of them boasting about how their new hair/skin/fitness regime has transformed their life, and how they are absolutely loving being a boss babe ‘business owner’ who is ‘working from their smartphone’ and living a lux life just by recommending ‘products that they already use’ to their family and friends.

 It sounds amazing, right?
 We’ve all dreamed of travelling the world and running our own businesses from the beach as we sip piña coladas and rake in passive income.